MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

   Row-B	3.0	0.0	8.0
   Row-C	0.2	0.1	2.5

 The first line gives the column names and starts with a blank tab.
 The first column of each row gives the name of this row followed by the data in each row of the matrix.
-See the `example_tsv.txt`_ for an example of this matrix format.
+See `example_tsv.txt`_ for an example of this matrix format.

 Simple Matrix-Category Format
 =============================